almende/eve/implementations/java/libraries.md

    a persistent state for the agents (DatastoreStateFactory), and a scheduler (AppEngineSchedulerFactory).

-  *Dependencies:
-    eve-core.jar,
-    guava-10.0.jar,
-    guice-3.0.jar,
-    twig-persist-2.0-rc.jar.
-    Also depending on the Google App Engine libraries, which are automatically included when the project is set up as a GAE project.
-  *

 - **eve-planning.jar**
   Contains agents acting on the domain of calendaring and planning.
   Contains a set of agents using various Google API's such as calendar, directions, translate.
 Also contains a servlet for authorizing agents.

-  *Dependencies:
-    eve-core.jar
-  *